nipreps/fmripost-aroma/docs/outputs.rst

 Rather, different strategies have been proposed, which achieve different compromises between how much of the non-neuronal fluctuations are effectively removed, and how much of neuronal fluctuations are damaged in the process.
-The *fMRIPrep* pipeline generates a large array of possible confounds.
+The *fMRIPost-AROMA* pipeline generates a large array of possible confounds.

 The most well established confounding variables in neuroimaging are the six head-motion parameters (three rotations and three translations) - the common output of the head-motion correction (also known as *realignment*) of popular fMRI preprocessing software such as SPM_ or FSL_.
-Beyond the standard head-motion parameters, the fMRIPrep pipeline generates a large array of possible confounds, which enable researchers to choose the most suitable denoising strategy for their downstream analyses.
+Beyond the standard head-motion parameters, the fMRIPost-AROMA pipeline generates a large array of possible confounds, which enable researchers to choose the most suitable denoising strategy for their downstream analyses.

-Confounding variables calculated in *fMRIPrep* are stored separately for each subject, session and run in :abbr:`TSV (tab-separated value)` files - one column for each confound variable.
+Confounding variables calculated in *fMRIPost-AROMA* are stored separately for each subject, session and run in :abbr:`TSV (tab-separated value)` files - one column for each confound variable.
 Such tabular files may include over 100 columns of potential confound regressors.